MicrosoftDocs/power-automate-docs/flow-docs/get-started-flow-dev.md

 ## Create a custom connector

-If you have a web service that you want to be able to automate with Microsoft Flow, you'll first need to build a custom connector.
-By registering a custom connector, you teach Microsoft Flow about the characteristics of your web service, including the authentication it requires, the triggers and actions that it supports, and the parameters and outputs for each of those actions.
+If you have a web service to which you want to connect from Microsoft Flow, you'll first need to create a custom connector.
+When you register a custom connector, you teach Microsoft Flow about the characteristics of your web service, including the authentication it requires, the triggers and actions that it supports, and the parameters and outputs for each of those actions.

 Follow this tutorial to learn how to [Register and use custom connectors](https://powerapps.microsoft.com/tutorials/register-custom-api/).
-After you register your custom connector, you can share it inside your organization so that others can use it.
+After you register your custom connector, you can share it within your organization for testing.

 ## Share a custom connector with all Microsoft Flow users